FDonati/fdonati.github.io/content/teaching/MSc_Thesis/index.md

 ### Current and past theses

 As 1st supervisor:

+- Optimizing Packaging Waste Sorting through Computer Vision Systems (Aleks Žitkevičs)

+- The environmental impacts of current and future biofuel consumption by the Dutch maritime sector (Kevin Heideman)

 - PeDALI: A Pedigree matrix approach for data-driven Data quality Assessment for Life cycle Inventories (Floor Bagchus)

 - Circular Economy Strategies for Metals: Assessing the Impact of Circularity Interventions on the Dutch Economy by 2050 (Reginold Jesuratnam)

-- The environmental impacts of current and future biofuel consumption by the Dutch maritime sector (Kevin Heideman)

 As 2nd/3rd supervisor

 - From Sewage to Coal: New insights in Char Production: Performance evaluation with a combined Process Simulation and ex-ante Life Cycle Assessment (Heiko Rossdeutscher)

 - Machine learning in ex-ante LCA: assessing enhancements of forecasting algorithms through systematic literature review and case studies (Nils Pauliks)